vkleen/weechat-discord/readme.md

 ## A note on using the Discord API (TOS)

+***There is potentially a risk from using weechat-discord, use it at your own risk, I am not responsible if your are banned***

 There seems to be conflicting information on custom clients, there is very little about custom clients explicitly, however, there is some information on "selfbots".
 Im not sure whether not weechat-discord is a selfbot (but it probably is).

----

-## Important

-***There is potentially a risk from using weechat-discord, use it at your own risk, I am not responsible if your are banned***

-**This program is _very_ likely against TOS, but there is no (?) colloquial evidence of Discord banning users for using custom clients and not spamming***
+**This program is _very_ likely against TOS, but there is no (?) colloquial evidence of Discord banning users for using custom clients and not spamming**

 For more information, please see [this document](USAGE_WARNING.md).